-Scientific Name: members of the Acari (mite) family Tetranychidae, which includes about 1,200 species.
-The two-spotted mite (Tetranychus urticae), the carmine red mite (T. cinnabarinus), two-spotted mite relative (T. evansi), the European red mite (Panonychus ulmi), the citrus red mite (P. citri), the southern red mite (Oligonychus ilicis), the Brevipalpus citrus mites (Brevipalpus californicus, B. phoenicis and B. obovatus), the six-spotted mite (Eotetranychus sexmaculatus), the Texas citrus mite (Eutetrannychus banksi), the tumid spider mite (T. tumidus), the Pacific mite (T. pacificus), the Phalanopsis mite (Tenuipalus pacificus), the privet mite (B. obovatus), cyclamen mites (Phtyodromus =Steneotarsonemus pallidus), broad mites (Polyphagotarsenomus =Hemitarsonemus latus) and tomato russet mites (Aculops lycopersici)
+Scientific Name: Spider mites are members of the Acari (mite) family, Tetranychidae, which includes about 1,200 species.
+Some of the most common species are: The two-spotted mite (Tetranychus urticae), the carmine red mite (T. cinnabarinus), two-spotted mite relative (T. evansi), the European red mite (Panonychus ulmi), the citrus red mite (P. citri), the southern red mite (Oligonychus ilicis), the Brevipalpus citrus mites (Brevipalpus californicus, B. phoenicis and B. obovatus), the six-spotted mite (Eotetranychus sexmaculatus), the Texas citrus mite (Eutetrannychus banksi), the tumid spider mite (T. tumidus), the Pacific mite (T. pacificus), the Phalanopsis mite (Tenuipalus pacificus), the privet mite (B. obovatus), cyclamen mites (Phtyodromus =Steneotarsonemus pallidus), broad mites (Polyphagotarsenomus =Hemitarsonemus latus) and tomato russet mites (Aculops lycopersici).

 Appearance/Size: Spider mites are less than 1 millimeter (0.04 in) in size and vary in color.
 They lay small, spherical, initially transparent eggs and many species spin silk webbing to help protect the colony from predators; they get the ‘spider’ part of their common name from this webbing.

 Preferred Habitat: Spider mites love a warm, dry climate.
 Humidity is a great defense against them, as it dramatically slows down their reproductive rate.
 They are normally found on the underside of leaves, where they lay their eggs.